Download this fact sheet as a two-page PDF

-It is important to note that while it is relatively cheap to produce the biological weapons agents in large quantities, sophisticated weapons are slightly more difficult to develop and produce.
-For example, when a missile is flying it gets very hot, biological agents are killed.
+It is important to note that while it is relatively cheap to produce the biological weapon agents in large quantities, sophisticated weapons are slightly more difficult to develop and produce.
+For example, when a missile is flying it gets very hot, and biological agents are killed.
 Therefore, the missile has to be fitted with a cooling system.
-In addition, storing biological weapons agents requires much effort, due to the quick decay of many of these sorts of agents.
+In addition, storing biological weapon agents requires much effort, due to the quick decay of many of these sorts of agents.
 However, as far as weapons of mass destruction are concerned, biological weapons are relatively cheap to develop and produce.
-In one analysis, the comparative cost of civilian (unprotected) casualties is "$2,000 per square kilometer with conventional weapons, $800 with nuclear weapons, $600 with nerve-gas weapons, and $1 with biological weapons."
+In one analysis, the comparative cost of civilian casualties is "$2,000 per square kilometer with conventional weapons, $800 with nuclear weapons, $600 with nerve-gas weapons, and $1 with biological weapons."
 Not surprisingly, biological weapons have long since become known as the poor man's atom bomb.

 The first recorded use of biological agents is the Romans using dead animals to foul the enemies water supply.
 This had the dual effects of decreasing enemy numbers and lowering morale.

 1346-1347 - Mongols catapult corpses contaminated with plague over the walls into Kaffa (in Crimea), forcing besieged Genoans to flee.
 Some historians believe that this event was the cause of the epidemic of plague that swept across medieval Europe killing 25 million.